-2.1 They shall possess the complete qualifications and no prohibited characteristics pursuant

-2.2 They shall be an authoritative person with the knowledge, skills and experience that can benefit the business operations of the company.

-2.3 They shall have the leadership and independence on decision-making for a maximum benefit of the company and the overall shareholders.
+- 2.1 They shall possess the complete qualifications and no prohibited characteristics pursuant to the Public Company Limited Act 1992 or the relevant laws, including the requirement of the SET and the SEC. - 2.2 They shall be an authoritative person with the knowledge, skills and experience that can benefit the business operations of the company. - 2.3 They shall have the leadership and independence on decision-making for a maximum benefit of the company and the overall shareholders.

-2.4 They shall have responsibility for performing the duty of the directorship and can sacrifice their time in the performance of the directorship duty fully, including having the responsibility for the shareholders and deciding with circumspection and maintaining the interests of the company.

-2.5 They shall perform the duty with honesty, integrity, ethics and virtue under the legal framework, including the guidelines on the good governance and code of conduct.
+- 2.4 They shall have responsibility for performing the duty of the directorship and can sacrifice their time in the performance of the directorship duty fully, including having the responsibility for the shareholders and deciding with circumspection and maintaining the interests of the company. - 2.5 They shall perform the duty with honesty, integrity, ethics and virtue under the legal framework, including the guidelines on the good governance and code of conduct.